 Make a short shrift; he longs to see your head.

-It didn't migrate across the Atlantic quickly either.
-The first citation there is from the Adams Sentinel, Gettysburg, Pennsylvania, August 1841:
+'Short shrift' didn't migrate across the Atlantic very quickly.
+The first citation that I can find from there is from the Adams Sentinel, Gettysburg, Pennsylvania, August 1841:

 "The negroes were to be tried on Wednesday, and it was believed that a short shrift and a speedy doom would be awarded to the guilty."